tjclement/pixel-badge-site/blog/webserial.md

 For the past years, most badges have been accessible via serial.
 You connected them to your computer via USB, and fired up a serial program like screen, minicom, or PuTTY.
 Many would present e.g. a micropython shell over this serial connection.
 In 2017, [badge.team](https://bodge.team/team/){:target="_blank"} (of which we are part) upped the game with a neat visual serial menu.
 Initially made for the SHA2017 hacker event badge, their firmware platform now runs on many badges, including the Pixel Badge.

-The visual menu helped make things like configuring WiFi easier for users, but required how-how of how to set up the serial connection:
+The visual menu helped make things like configuring WiFi easier for users, but required know-how of how to set up the serial connection:

 ![Previously, one would connect to badges via a serial terminal](/images/webserial/serial.png)